-We left our resort pools and beaches and spent a day driving around Tenerife.
-That was a great family day out, most of which we spent in the pretty north coast towns Garachico, Icod de los Vinos and La Orotava.
+We left our resort pools and spent a day driving around Tenerife.
+It became a great family day out, mainly on the island’s scenic north coast.

 Driving around Tenerife: Garachico

 You can easily drive around the whole island in a day.
-The driving time is four hours, which leaves a lot of time for stopping and sightseeing.
-As Tenerife roads are so good, driving on the island is very pleasant.
+Driving the loop only takes four hours, which allows a lot of stops and sightseeing during the day.

 We left the resort, the pools and the beaches

-First of all, I will show you our drive on the map:
+First of all, our drive on the map: